a4kz/public/pve.md

  We can open Special features and change network setting on Windows.
 I  set my current IPv4 parameter, and again stop network connection flow  service.

  Hooray, everything should go smoothly from here on out) But this is win11 **![:D](data:image/gif;base64,R0lGODlhAQABAIAAAAAAAP///yH5BAEAAAAALAAAAAABAAEAAAIBRAA7)**

+I was not able to boot after following these fantastic instructions.
+I had to go to Options to change the Boot Order.
+Original: Options > Boot Order > ide2, net0
+Modified: Options > Boot Order > virtio0, ide2, net0